compucorp/uk.co.compucorp.membershipextras/readme.md

 There will also be some enhancement shipped with this feature to allow better automated control over the benefit delivery for membership.

-#### Subscription management (coming soon)
+#### Subscription management
-This will allow staff to modify a members benefits during the current membership period - upgrading, downgrading or adding add-ons as needed.
+Allows staff to modify a member benefits during the current membership period - upgrading, downgrading or adding add-ons as needed.
 These will all flow through as part of the same billing order as the previous membership - i.e. as part of the same recurring contribution and hence will all be kept on the same invoice.
 This will lower transaction costs for organisations and tidy up billing processes.

 #### Offline auto-renewal
 CiviCRM has support for many payment processors, including several Direct Debit payment processors.
 With these “online” payment processors, when the membership comes to renew, the logic is actually managed by the payment processor in order to renew the membership and take next years payment.
 CiviCRM doesn’t however have any functionality for memberships where the payment is “offline” i.e. some Direct Debit processes or where you invoice clients in advance of receiving the payment.
 With Membership extras CiviCRM now fully supports offline automated renewal including sending email notifications with invoices for payment.
 We also have created a new offline batch direct debit export module which allows for full management of high volume direct debits through export processes.